YashwanthRishi-K/Heart-Disease-Prediction-ML/README.md

-# Heart-Stroke
+# Heart-Disease
-# Heart Stroke Prediction Using Machine Learning
+# Heart Disease Prediction Using Machine Learning

 This is a machine learning mini-project completed during my college days.
-It implements and compares **Logistic Regression** and **Random Forest Classifier** models to predict heart stroke risks based on health metrics.
+It implements and compares **Logistic Regression** and **Random Forest Classifier** models to predict heart Disease risks based on health metrics.

 ## 🚀 Features
 * **Data Preprocessing:** Handles missing values and automates data type conversions.